bkry-code/Kirby-YAKME/README.md

 The field acts like a normal textarea, but with some extra's;

 1. Live preview toggle (eye icon).
-2. Hide markup-codes (hashtag icon).
+2. Hide markdown codes (hashtag icon).
 3. Side by side editing (column icon).
 4. Fixed font option (font icon).
 5. Full support of all markdown codes ( http://www.markitdown.net/markdown ).